ttltrk/TTT/FLASHCARDS/SQL_FLASH/SQL_FLASH.md

 SELECT DISTINCT city FROM trk_test_02;

 --SELECT TOP
+--The SELECT TOP clause is used to specify the number of records to return.
-SELECT TOP 3 * FROM trk_test_01;
+--The SELECT TOP clause is useful on large tables with thousands of records SELECT TOP 3 * FROM trk_test_01;

+--LIMIT
+--Select the first 3 records of the Customers table:
+SELECT * FROM Customers LIMIT 3;

 --WHERE
 SELECT * FROM trk_test_01 WHERE lastname='kawhi';